bryan-l0/AdventOfCode/README.md

 These are my solutions to the 2022 Advent of Code, mostly written in Python, relatively unchanged from the first version.

 I have gone through them to make them more readable, but they should be close to the original implementation.

+Managed to do up to day 18 this year before being swamped by coursework :)